jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

         '34'
     )

-  and the test passes, bringing me back to the unsolved :ref:`TypeError`
+  the test passes, bringing me back to the unsolved :ref:`TypeError`

 * I take what I have learned and make the ``duration`` :ref:`function<functions>` return the result of subtracting the first parts from splitting ``wake_time`` and ``sleep_time`` on the separator ``':'``